What is it? Who will it affect? When is it most likely to take place?

 The point is that the seventh trumpet of Revelation relates to the end of the Tribulation and not the middle.
 It is the same trumpet that is referred to in Matthew 24:31, the trumpet that will be blown to announce the Second Coming of Jesus.
 It is therefore no basis for an argument in behalf of a mid-Tribulation Rapture.

-A variation of the mid-Tribulation Rapture is the pre-wrath Rapture concept that places the Rapture at the beginning of the last quarter of the Tribulation, about five and a half years into the Tribulation.
+A variation of the mid-Tribulation Rapture is the pre-wrath Rapture concept that places the Rapture at some point in the last quarter of the Tribulation, about five and a half years into the Tribulation.

 The argument for this view is that the Church is promised protection only from the wrath of God and not the wrath of Man or of Satan.
-It is then argued that only the bowl judgments in the last quarter of the Tribulation (Revelation 16) represent the wrath of God.
+It is then argued that only the Trumpet and Bowl Judgments constitute the wrath of God, and these are placed in the last quarter of the Tribulation, despite the fact that the book of Revelation clearly places the Trumpet Judgments in the first half of the Tribulation.
+They maintain that the Seal Judgments are the wrath of Man and Satan.

-But the argument for this view disintegrates when you consider two facts.
-First, it is Jesus Himself who breaks the seals that launch each of the seal judgments recorded in Revelation 6.
-These judgments occur at the beginning of the Tribulation.
-Second, the seven angels who blow the trumpets that initiate each of the trumpet judgments are given their trumpets at the throne of God (Revelation 8:2).
+This view disintegrates when you consider the fact that it is Jesus Himself who breaks the seals that launch each of the Seal Judgments recorded in Revelation 6.
+These judgments occur at the beginning of the Tribulation, and they are referred to as "the wrath of the Lamb" (Revelation 6:16).

 The Pre-Tribulation Rapture